charliedevelopment/vagrant-craft-environment/README.md

 Generally these repositories contain the data mapped to the web root, so you would normally clone the repository into the Craft install, but you can't clone a git repository to a non-empty folder.
 An easy solution would be to clone to another location, then copy the files in.

 > For convenience, and for reference if setting up automation, there is a script in the `/setup` folder called `site-setup.sh` that assists with this process.
-Simply call it from a terminal (or something like the git bash, on Windows) while within your Vagrant environment folder on the host, passing it the repository path.
+Call it from a terminal (or something like the git bash, on Windows) while within your Vagrant environment folder on the host, passing it the repository path.

 ```bash
 # Set up a site from a repository automatically.